rbind/apreshill/content/blog/pm-notebook/01-revealing-slides/index.markdown

 8. It is also a supported slideshow framework for Jupyter/IPython via [RISE](https://rise.readthedocs.io/en/stable/)

+9. Custom themes are possible (but perhaps not easy) using SASS layers: <https://github.com/hakimel/reveal.js/blob/master/css/theme/README.md>

+## Research questions

+Given all these pluses, and the competition, what do we want to know/

+-   `[Functionality]` How, if at all, do users expect to use reveal.js?
+    What problems does it solve for them, and what are unaddressed problems?
+-   `[Ease of use]` Where, if at all, do users express uncertainty, frustration, or confusion?
+What API problems arise?
+-   `[Task success]` What kinds of messages, warnings, or errors do users encounter when using reveal.js?
+Where, if at all, do they get stuck or confused?
+What, if any, strategies or resources do they find for troubleshooting?

 ## Method

-I wanted to start with just a few days of work, because I couldn't tell how big of a project this was.
+With these goals in mind, I wanted to start with just a few days of work, because I couldn't tell how big of a project this was.
 So I didn't want to do user interviews.

 Instead, I relied on combing through community forums, blog posts, existing documentation, and GitHub issues to trace the outline of the problem space first.
 I actually got a lot of mileage from this exercise, even without direct user input.

-Here were some of my primary research resources (GitHub issues I tracked in my actual document):
+Here were some of my primary research resources (GitHub issues I tracked inline with my notes below):

 -   Blog posts: